Zain Westbrooke

-Zain Sam Westbrooke (born 28 October 1996) is an English professional footballer who plays as a central midfielder for club Scunthorpe United, on loan from club Doncaster Rovers.
+Zain Sam Westbrooke (born 28 October 1996) is an English professional footballer who plays as a central midfielder for club Yeovil Town.

 Westbrooke is a graduate of the Brentford academy and made his professional breakthrough with Coventry City, before transferring to Bristol Rovers in 2020.
 He transferred to Doncaster Rovers in 2023.
+After falling out of favour, he transferred to Yeovil Town in 2026.

 Career

 Brentford

 Westbrooke began his career in the academy at Chelsea, before moving to West London neighbours Brentford in 2011 and signing scholarship forms at the end of the 2012–13 season.
 By the completion of his scholarship in April 2015, he had made 55 appearances and scored four goals for the youth team, in addition to scoring two goals in eight matches for the Development Squad during the 2014–15 season.
 Westbrooke signed a one-year Development Squad contract for the 2015–16 season and by November 2015 he had impressed sufficiently to sign a one-year extension.
 He finished the 2015–16 season with 23 appearances and one goal.

 Westbrooke was named captain of the new B team for the 2016–17 season and signed a new one-year contract on 17 February 2017.
 He topped the B team's appearance-chart during the 2016–17 season, making 38 appearances and scoring six goals.
 He also voted the B Team Players' Player of the Year.
 Westbrooke was called into the first team squad for the final two matches of the 2016–17 season and made his debut in the West London derby with Fulham as a 76th-minute substitute for Konstantin Kerschbaumer on 29 April 2017.

 Mounting injuries led to Westbrooke's inclusion on the first team bench for a league match versus Ipswich Town on 19 August 2017, but he remained an unused substitute during the 2–0 defeat.
 Westbrooke subsequently spent much of the first half of the 2017–18 season away on loan at National League clubs Solihull Moors and Leyton Orient, for both of whom he appeared sparingly.
 After his return on 10 January 2018, Westbrooke spent the remainder of the 2017–18 season with the B team.
 He departed Griffin Park on 7 May 2018.